 Misdemeanor Possession of Marijuana With Intent to Distribute

 It is a Class 1 Misdemeanor if the amount sold or otherwise given is not more than one-half ounce.
-This misdemeanor charge occurs mostly when a small amount of marijuana is found but it is individually wrapped in baggies.
+Misdemeanor possession of marijuana is typically charged in cases when a small amount of marijuana is found but it is individually wrapped in baggies.
 In addition, a scale may be present.
 The good news is, regardless of how the marijuana is packaged, the smaller amount located is more tantamount to simple possession of marijuana.

 We have also had many cases where the arresting "eyeballs it" and thinks the amount is greater than one-half ounce and charges it as a felony.
 However, by the time the analysis of the substance is returned from the department of forensic science, it is many times less than one-half ounce which can be a saving grace.